pantheon-systems/documentation/source/content/managed-updates.md

 tags: [updates, professional services]
 ---

-Managed Updates is a service offered by our [Professional Services](/professional-services) team.
+[Managed Updates](https://pantheon.io/professional-services/managed-updates?docs) is a service offered by our [Professional Services](/professional-services) team.
 We help keep your site updated so you can focus on what's important.
+Learn more about Managed Updates in the [Managing Updates for WordPress and Drupal webinar](https://pantheon.io/resources/managed-updates-webinar?docs)

 With Pantheon Managed Updates, you get.